Secure and reversible face anonymization with diffusion models: Experiments Results

 \subsection{Face anonymization}

-\textbf{Qualitative results.} As shown in Fig.~\ref{fig:anonymization}, our method generates high-quality, realistic anonymized faces while preserving identity-irrelevant attributes such as background, hair, and pose.
+The first part of Table~\ref{tab:cosine_similarity} and~\ref{tab:tar} summarize the anonymization results.
+Our method achieves the lowest or second-lowest cosine similarity score and TAR@FAR=0.1\% among all compared approaches.
+These low scores indicate a superior level of identity obscuration, confirming that the anonymized faces are significantly different from the originals.
+Qualitative face anonymization results are shown in Fig.~\ref{fig:anonymization}.
+Our method generates high-quality, realistic anonymized faces while preserving identity-irrelevant attributes such as background, hair, and pose.
 The visual quality of the generated faces is comparable to or exceeds that of the previous methods, demonstrating the strong generative capabilities of the diffusion model.

-\textbf{Quantitative results.} To assess the level of anonymization, we measure the cosine similarity between the original and the anonymized face embeddings using the FaceNet~\cite{schroff2015facenet} and ArcFace~\cite{deng2019arcface} models.
-The results in Table~\ref{tab:cosine_similarity} show that our method achieves the lowest similarity scores among all compared approaches.
-These low scores indicate a superior level of identity obscuration, confirming that the anonymized faces are significantly different from the originals.
+Our method seems to produce a greater diversity among the anonymized faces.